beothorn/javaflame/README.md

 Example: `java -javaagent:javaAgent.jar=mode:detailed,out:/tmp/flameOut -jar yourApp.jar`
 - mode:debug Will print every method call.
 - exclude:qualifed.name.part Will exclude classes which contain the qualified name on them.
+- filter:qualified.name.part Will instrument only classes that contains this string on their qualified name.
+You probably want to set this to you app package to avoid out of memory with huge spans.
 - out: Specifies the output directory.
 Example: `java -javaagent:javaAgent.jar=out:/tmp/flameOut -jar yourApp.jar`

 # Screenshots